superwave1999/superwave1999/assets/content/projects-en/acorn-telegram.md

 When the list is created and is forwarded to a group (with the bot as a member), other users can enter the queue.

-As these users leave the hosts' island with their turnips, they (should) mark themselves as "Visited".
+As these users leave the hosts' island with their turnips, they (should) mark themselves as “Visited”.